marienz/nix-doom-emacs-unstraightened/README.md

   };
 ```

-There are a few other options, see below.
+There are a few other configurable options, see below.

 If you set `services.emacs.enable = true`, that will run Unstraightened as well
 (Unstraightened sets itself as `services.emacs.package`).
 Set